Bill Good Marketing

 4. Client Referral Programs

-Word-of-mouth referrals are incredibly valuable as a lead generation tool.
+Word-of-mouth referrals are incredibly valuable as a lead-generation tool.
 According to a survey by Nielsen in 2021, 88% trust a recommendation from someone they know over any other advertising method.

 An effective client referral program starts with providing exceptional service.
 When clients are satisfied with your services, they are more likely to recommend you to others.